Colors

 Accent Colors

-Navy in white complement a wide range of colors.
+Navy and white complement a wide range of colors.
 In publications, websites, and other communications, you can use a variety of accent colors to communicate particular purposes.